FBC's Beginning - 2008

 FBC's Ninth Year - 2017

 With a mild winter, only a few snowfalls, attendance was strong through the winter.
-The two areas which have sprouted and grown are the children's ministries.
+The two areas which have sprouted and grown are the children's ministries and nursery.
 The church remodeled the nursery so as to provide enough area for the babies.
-Work will be done to care for the many children who have been attending.
+Work was done to care for the many children who have been attending.
 On one Sunday, there were twenty one in children's church along with eight in the nursery.
 April included a Spring program called the Everywhere Program.
 The church ran 30 Gospel ads on the radio, four Gospel ads in the Daily Chronicle, placed two roadside banners in front of the church, handed out 1,500 Gospel tracts, took up a special missionary offering, and had two special Sundays (Easter and Friend Day).
-The church also launched a new website on the first of August.
+The church launched a new website on the first of August.
 Throughout each month of this year a different Scripture verse put to music has been memorized.

 FBC's Tenth Year - 2018